 There are also several luxurious small palaces such as the frescoed Palazzo della Ragione that now houses the regional museum, Villa Freya, la casa della Divina Eleonora Duse.

 The substantial Villa Scotti Pasini was home to Robert Browning in the late 19th century when Asolo became a popular meeting place for intellectuals.

-The historical center of Asolo around Piazza Garibaldi (note the impressive 16th century fountain in the square) is also a pleasure to explore.
+The historical center of Asolo around Piazza Garibaldi, with an impressive 16th century fountain in the square, is also a pleasure to explore.

 This part of Asolo is partly pedestrianized and there are some lovely cobbled streets and alleys, and many houses with the traditional layout featuring sheltered arcades at ground level give it a great deal of character.